An Alternative to Traditional Divorce

 Collaborating on Your Behalf

-If you are considering or believe you are ready to move forward with a collaborative divorce near Greenville, NC, contact Attorney Gib Irons today.
+If you are considering or believe you are ready to move forward with a collaborative divorce in the Greenville area, please contact Family Law Attorney, Gib Irons today.
 Gib is an active member of the Collaborative Divorce Association of Eastern Carolina and he understands the benefits available to people who are able to take advantage of the collaborative divorce process.
 Attorney Irons is committed to helping people obtain the divorce agreement they deserve while avoiding the potential challenges of traditional divorce.
 To schedule an initial consultation, please call our experienced collaborative family law attorney, Gib Irons, at 252-215-3000 or fill out our contact form below.
 Protecting your Privacy ~ Your privacy is our primary concern.
 At Irons & Irons, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.